How Do You Really Feel?

 We’ve designed Emotions Wheels for adults, teens, tweens, and even a special Wheel for children featuring both words and faces.

-God created us with a whole range of emotions some that can be difficult to feel and even riskier to talk about.
-But learning to identify our emotions, also helps us grow in your understanding of God and of others.
-The Emotions Wheel is great place to begin!
+God created us with a whole range of emotions, some of which can be difficult to feel and even riskier to talk about.
+Learning to identify our emotions helps us grow in our understanding of God and of others.
+The Emotions Wheel is a great place to begin!

 Emotions Wheel for Tweens

 As tweens learn to identify and label their emotions, they not only grow in emotional intelligence but also take an important step in learning to identify the feelings of others, which forms the foundations of empathy and compassion.